AmirRzv1/django-projects/README.md

 - SQLite3 database as the default backend
 - **Version 1.0.0** – Future updates will include user-specific Todos and improved structure

+### 🌐 Social Network Website
+A basic social networking platform with:
+- User registration, login, and logout
+- Post creation and viewing on the home page
+- Follow/unfollow users and like/dislike posts
+- Comment and reply functionality
+- Class-Based Views, custom authentication, and LoginRequiredMixin
+- Simple UI, lightweight templates, signals, and extended User model
+- **Version 1.0.0** – Future updates will improve profiles, UI, and analytics

 More apps coming soon...

 ---